epacuit/stablevoting/README.md

 # Stable Voting

-README.md for the code used in the paper [Stable Voting](https://arxiv.org/abs/2108.00542).
+README.md for the code used in the paper [Stable Voting](https://arxiv.org/abs/2108.00542) by W. Holliday and E. Pacuit.

 ## Where to start